Polkowice: Geography

 Polkowice is located in historic Lower Silesia, about 15 km northwest of Lubin.
-The nearest airport is Wrocław–Copernicus Airport, located 72 km from Polkowice.
+The nearest airport is Wrocław Airport, located 72 km from Polkowice.

 Situated in a traditional mining region, the town is part of the largest industrial copper-extraction area in Poland, with a copper-processing plant operating nearby.
 Nearby Polkowice Dolne is the site of a former State Agricultural Farm (PGR) and, since 1998, of a Volkswagen diesel engine plant, another major employer in the region.

 Designated as an urban-type settlement from 1945, Polkowice regained town status in 1967.
 In 1975–1998 it was in the former Legnica Voivodeship.

 History

 The name of the town is probably derived from Slavic (Old Polish) Boleslaw, meaning "great glory", a favoured dynastic name in the Polish royal House of Piast.
 According to legend, The Silesian duke Bolesław I the Tall (1127–1201) had a hunting lodge erected near the later town, later called Bolkewice or, adjusted to the German pronunciation, Polkovicz (1333).
 In the Statuta synodalia episcoporum Wratislaviensium from 1475 the town is named Polkewicze and Polkowice.
 As a result of the fragmentation of Poland into smaller duchies, it became part of the Duchy of Silesia, and later on the Duchy of Głogów.
 Polkowice was mentioned as a town (civitas) in a 1276 deed.
-It remained part of the Duchy of Głogów, ruled by the Polish houses of Piast and Jagiellon, including future Polish kings John I Albert and Sigismund I the Old, until the duchy's dissolution in 1506, when it was incorporated into the Bohemian (Czech) Kingdom.
+It remained part of the Duchy of Głogów, ruled by the Polish houses of Piast and Jagiellon, including future Polish kings John I Albert and Sigismund I the Old, until the duchy's dissolution in 1506, when it was incorporated into the Bohemian (Czech) Kingdom under the Holy Roman Empire.

 Parts of the medieval town were destroyed by a blaze in 1457, it suffered further damages during the Thirty Years' War and by a plague epidemic in 1680.
 After the First Silesian War in 1742, it was annexed by Prussia and later incorporated into the Province of Silesia.
 During the Napoleonic Wars, the town was visited by Napoleon twice, in 1807 and 1812.
-Between 1871 and 1945 the town was part of Germany and was renamed Heerwegen in 1937 by German Nazi authorities during a campaign of erasing placenames of Polish origin.
+The town was renamed Heerwegen in 1937 by German Nazi authorities during a campaign of erasing placenames of Polish origin.
 During World War II, a German forced labour subcamp of the prison in Jawor was operated in the present-day district of Polkowice Dolne.
 On January 11, 1945, the German administration evacuated the population, leaving only the army in the town.
 On February 9, 1945, the town was captured by the Red Army.
-Afterwards the abandoned town became again part of Poland in accordance to the Potsdam Agreement and was repopulated by Poles, many displaced from former eastern Poland annexed by the Soviet Union.
+Afterwards the abandoned town became part of Poland, in accordance with the preliminary border regulations of the Potsdam Agreement.
+The town was repopulated by Poles, many displaced from former eastern Poland annexed by the Soviet Union.

 In 2005 the neighbouring village of Polkowice Dolne was included within the town limits.